syne-tune/syne-tune/docs/source/tutorials/transfer_learning/transfer_learning.rst

 evaluations for the smaller model.
 Then we can use these to guide our hyperparameter optimisation of the larger model, for instance by starting with the configuration that performed best.
+Or imagine that we keep the same model, but add more training data or add another data feature.
+Then we expect good hyperparameter configurations on the previous training data to work well on the augmented data set as well.

 Syne Tune includes implementations of several transfer learning schedulers; a list of available schedulers is given